invopop/gobl.docs/quick-start/invoices.md

       name: "Item being purchased"
       price: "100.00"
     discounts:
-      - rate: "10%"
+      - percent: "10%"
     taxes:
       - cat: "VAT"
-        code: "STD"
+        rate: "standard"
 ```

 Take note of some of the key details there:

-- The `region` is set to `ES`, the 2-letter ISO code for spain.
-- `supplier` identifies the issuer of the invoice.
+- `supplier` identifies the issuer of the invoice, and the `tax_id` specifically sets the origin country for this invoice.
 - `customer` includes the minimum amount of data possible for a customer.
-- `lines` defines a simple list of items, including the tax codes, in this case "standard VAT".
+- `lines` defines a simple list of items, including the tax codes, in this case the category is "VAT" at the "standard" rate.
 - A single discount of "10%" has been defined for the line.
 - There are no totals or other calculations, just the basic raw data.